 over the past decade.
 I live in Williamstowm with my two cats, Jackson and Kiwi.

-I am a senior technician and have worked at The
+I am a skilled senior technician, and

 I have been connected with the Voorhees Veterinary Center since 1999.